 Many dinner roll recipes call for eggs, but with these being vegan dinner rolls, I’ve left the egg out and added a bit more butter instead.
 I honestly don’t notice a difference between this dough and the enriched/egg situation, which was a happy and somewhat surprising discovery.

-I’ve found there are a few key tricks to churning out perfect yeast rolls:
+I’ve found there are a few key tricks to churning out perfect vegan dinner rolls:

 - Your yeast packets should be one year old or less.